tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 that looks up the client's IP address in a geo-IP database.
 The client MUST NOT use GPS.
 The client hint value MUST NOT be more precise or detailed than what can be inferred from the user’s IP address.
-If the client cannot determine how much information its external IP address may reveal, they SHOULD NOT include any value.

 The client MAY include the client hint header in requests to the server after the server has explicitly opted in to receiving the